And Then There Were Six…

 The Doris Day Blogathon 2017, No 14

 This movie was entered as part of the Doris Day Blogathon run by Love Letters to Old Hollywood.
-Other films with this cast include Beaches (1988) – with Barbara Hershey and George Carlin in Jay and Bob Strike Back (2001) in Carrie Fisher’s remembrance movie tribute.
+Other films with this cast include Beaches (1988) and Black Swan with Barbara Hershey.
+George Carlin in Jay and Bob Strike Back (2001).
 Jamie Farr also acted in The Cannonball Run, a film featured in 5 Fave 1980s Cars and HERE.
+Doris Day stars in Pillow Talk, Teacher’s Pet, The Thrill of it All ,Young at Heart and tribute on her HERE when she passed away.Brian Keith starred in Meteor and The Parent Trap.